 We are thrilled to have Ellin Oliver Keene, author of many books, including Engaging Children: Igniting a Drive for Deeper Learning K-8 and Talk About Understanding, provide our keynote address.
 Ellin will also conduct a workshop from 10:50 to 2:30 on the topic of Understanding What's Essential in K-12 Literacy Content including best practices in instruction to enhance that content.
 Interested participants will immerse themselves in this activity in lieu of concurrent sessions I, II, and III.
 Attendance for this activity-based session is limited to 20, so register early and sign up for this option during checkout!

 The day’s events also include a breakfast and Swap*Shop, concurrent breakout sessions, a wonderful lunch in Anderson Commons, and a variety of educational exhibitors.
 Technology demonstrations with a literacy focus will be available throughout the day.
-We'll end the conference with a wine and appetizer happy hour to enjoy with colleagues and new friends.

 Breakfast and Swap*Shop Details |